 When you get the new IMEI number, follow the same precautions for buying a new device.

 Finally, you can reach out to Snapchat and explain your case.
 Even though your device and account are banned, you can still reach them through email, social media, report links, or online forums.

 What if Snapchat blocked my IP?

 When the Snapchat team detects a VPN or suspicious activity from your IP address, they could block the network temporarily.
-In this case, you can wait a while for the block to be lifted, turn off your VPN, or switch to another network connection.
+You can wait a while for the block to be lifted, turn off your VPN, or switch to another network connection.

 These troubleshooting solutions should help you reverse your Snapchat device ban.
-Be sure to try all of them and let us know how it goes.
+Try all of them and let us know how it goes.
 And, to avoid another ban, remember to adhere to Snapchat’s Terms of Service once you’re back on the platform.

 Alex is an IT technician who shares his experiences with Apple devices occasionally.
 He has a collection of Apple devices (from iPhone 4) and has recently started trying out Android.